World Chess Championship 1894: Results

-Steinitz managed to maintain balance until the sixth game, and then Lasker won all the games from the seventh to the 11th.
-This streak was attributed by IM Jack Peters to Lasker's skill at converting queenless middlegames;
+Steinitz managed to maintain balance until the 6th game, and then Lasker won all the games from the 7th to the 11th.
+This streak was attributed by International Master Jack Peters to Lasker's skill at converting queenless middlegames;

 Lasker had noticed signs of uncertainty in Steinitz' handling of "simplified" middlegames, without Queens.
 Recognizing the champion's superiority in managing a full army of pieces, Lasker deliberately sought early Queen exchanges.
 This strategy certainly worked in Philadelphia.